Taxation

 - You can also visit the local tax office in your host town in Finland.
 Contact city-specific tax offices.

-Your grant is paid for by the Fulbright Finland Foundation, from a bank account in Finland.
-An exception to this is the Fulbright-EDUFI Fellows whose grant is paid by their host institution in Finland as well as the Specialist, SUSI, and Fulbright Distinguished Awards in Teaching program grantees, whose grants are paid by the U.S. Department of State.
+Your grant is paid for by the Fulbright Finland Foundation from a bank account in Finland.
+An exception to this is the Specialist, SUSI, and Fulbright Distinguished Awards in Teaching program grantees, whose grants are paid by the U.S. Department of State.

 In Finland, the grant payer is responsible for informing the Finnish tax authority about grants it has paid.
 Thus, if your grant is paid by the Fulbright Finland Foundation, the Foundation reports your total monthly stipends and payment years (based on the actual amount received/stated on your “Grant Authorization” sent to you by the Foundation for grant acceptance), plus travel and residence permit allowance (total amount for you and your dependents’ residence permits paid by the Foundation) to VERO.

-The Fulbright Finland Foundation does not inform the U.S. authorities of your grants.
+The Foundation does not inform the U.S. authorities of your grants.
 If needed, you can use the “Fulbright Finland Foundation Grant Authorization" for the tax authorities in the U.S.

 Keep Receipts for Any Expenses That May Be Tax-Deductible